 Well, you probably heard this saying.
 And it could be that you have positive feelings about this idea.

-But this is my take on this saying, and how this send me in the wrong direction.
+This article is my take on this saying, and how this saying send me off in the wrong direction.

 So, I thought ‘what would be something I love?’

 ‘Well, me and my son (5 at the time) enjoying building the game together’

 ‘Yeah, lets create game with a little bit more depth than the average child-focus game in a world child’s of 5 could love, and with mechanics they could understand’

 That was my start of ‘Find the Gnome’.

 Immediately I ran into problems.
 My son did like to draw monsters and play monster vs monster scenes with Lego.
 So I thought it would be a cool thing for my world to contain monsters.
 But to get it child-friendly, those monsters would need some ‘friendly-ness’ over them.
 This proved to be very hard.
 And on top of that, I personally don’t like games with monsters fighting monsters.